MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/api/using-addons-api.md

 ms.subservice: extensions
 ms.date: 09/19/2024
 ---
-# Using the Update REST API for Microsoft Edge Add-ons
+# Using the REST API for updating Microsoft Edge Add-ons

 To publish an extension, you first use Partner Center, and then optionally you can use the REST API to update the extension (or use Partner Center instead).